Sm0rtBuff3rB0yZ/writeups/vu-cyberthon-2023/memory-dump.md

 ## Challenge:

-The challenge tells us to a user forgot his password and all we have is a memory dump, we need to find the forgotten password.
+The challenge tells us that an user forgot his password and all we have is a memory dump, we need to find the forgotten password.

 ## Solution